-Some folks dream of having a weekend cottage or condo - a place you can retreat to when crowded urban or suburban living conditions get on your nerves.
+Some folks dream of having a weekend cottage or condo - a place that you can retreat to when crowded urban or suburban living conditions get on your nerves.
 When it's not in use, you may rent out your vacation home and earn some income to help defray part of the maintenance expenses.

-If you can realistically afford the additional costs of a second, or vacation, home, we're not going to tell you how to spend your extra cash.
+If you can realistically afford the additional costs of a second, or vacation, home, I'm not going to tell you how to spend your extra cash.
 Investment real estate is property that you rent out 90 percent or more of the time.
-Most second-home owners we know rent their property out very little - 10 percent or less of the time.
+Most second-home owners whom I know rent their property out very little - 10 percent or less of the time.
 As a result, second homes are usually money drains.
 Even if you do rent your second home most of the time, high tenant turnover decreases your net rental income.

-Now, we have seen some people make a decent return with second homes that were infrequently rented.
+Now, I have seen some people make a decent return with second homes that were infrequently rented.
 Usually, these homes are held over many years and located in areas that have become increasingly popular.

 Part of the allure of a second home is the supposed tax benefits.
 Even when you qualify for some or all of them, tax benefits only partially reduce the cost of owning a property.
-We've seen more than a few cases in which the second home is such a cash drain that it prevents its owners from making tax-deductible contributions to retirement savings plans.
+I've seen more than a few cases in which the second home is such a cash drain that it prevents its owners from contributing to and taking advantage of tax-deductible retirement savings plans.